Dexdash: Differential EXpression Downstream Analysis SHiny app

 Abstract

 This R package is designed for interactive exploration and analysis of differential expression (DE) results.
 It combines Shiny-based visualization tools with rapid functional enrichment analysis.
 Users can select genes from a volcano or MA plot to find their names, descriptions and plot expression patterns.
-The build-in fast functional enrichment (based on fenr package) allows to see instantly which biological pathways and processes those genes are involved in, based on enrichment analysis of Gene Ontology (GO), KEGG, and Reactome databases.
+The built-in fast functional enrichment (based on the fenr package) allows users to instantly see which biological pathways and processes those genes are involved in, based on enrichment analysis of Gene Ontology (GO), KEGG, and Reactome databases.
 The input for the app consists of five data frames containing DE results, expression or abundance data, experimental design, gene names and descriptions.
-A build-in function allowes for easy downloading of functional term data.
+A build-in function allows for easy downloading of functional term data.
 Once started, the app is fast and easy to use.

 Overview

 Now, you’re ready to investigate the results.
 You want to generate a volcano or MA plot, quickly identify features of interest, and explore the functional similarities among groups of features that behave similarly.
 This is exactly what dexdash is for.
-Simply feed it your expression data, differential expression results, and some details about your experimental design and gene names, and voila!
+Simply feed it your expression data, differential expression results, and some details about your experimental design and gene names, and voilà!
 You’re equipped with a web-based interactive tool to explore your data.
+A screenshot of the dexdash app is shown in Figure 1.

 Installation